-How to use Rick Simpson Oil
+How to Make Rick Simpson Oil

 Rick Simpson Oil should not be considered a cure-all for medical conditions, but many patients have experienced significant relief from their medical symptoms and conditions with the use of RSO.

-Side effects of Rick Simpson Oil
+Side Effects of Rick Simpson Oil

 Depending on your tolerance to cannabis already, the main side-effect of an RSO regime is sleepiness.
 So you might feel like taking naps throughout the day.
 This should fade after 3-4 weeks of use as your tolerance rises.